Webull Review (2026): My likes and dislikes of this trading platform

 Webull Singapore entered the local brokerage scene in 2022, building on its popularity in the US where it has become one of the most downloaded trading apps among pure-play brokerages.

-Backed by Webull Financial LLC and registered with the Monetary Authority of Singapore, Webull Singapore holds a Capital Markets Services (CMS) Licence.
+Backed by Webull Financial LLC, licensed and registered with the Monetary Authority of Singapore (MAS), Webull Singapore holds a Capital Markets Services (CMS) Licence.

 Since its launch, Webull Singapore has positioned itself as a digital trading platform aimed at tech-savvy investors who want low-cost access to global markets.

-Webull also stands out for its commission-free trading for US stocks during a promotional period, advanced charting tools, and no minimum deposit requirements, making it appealing to both active traders and beginners looking for a modern interface.
+Webull also stands out for its 0 platform fees* for US and HK trades, advanced charting tools, and no minimum deposit requirements, making it appealing to both active traders and beginners looking for a modern interface.

 What I like about Webull